bayeslabs/bayeslabs.github.io/_posts/2019-07-04-Generating-molecules-using-Junction-Tree-VAE-using-PyTorch.md

         self.G_var = nn.Linear(int(hidden_size), int(latent_size))
 ```
 <h3>III.Training</h3>
-As we have already seen in the overview,first we have to encode the graph and then tree and then decode the tree and then finally decode
+As we have already seen in the synopsis,first we have to encode the graph and then tree and then decode the tree and then finally decode
-the graph.
+the graph.This will help us to make our work easy.
 <h4>Graph Encoder:</h4>

-(i) We encode the latent representation of G by a graph message passing network<br>
+(i) We encode the latent representation of G by a graph message-passing network<br>.
 (ii)Each vertex v has a feature vector x<sub>v</sub> indicating the atom type, valence, and other properties.
 Similarly, each edge (u, v) ∈ E has a
 feature vector x<sub>uv</sub> indicating its bond type, and two hidden vectors ν<sub>uv</sub> and ν<sub>vu</sub> denoting the message from u to v and vice versa.

-Here a1,a2 are two atoms having bond.We get atom features from atom_features1.We also get bond features from bond_features1 function and we
+Here a1,a2 are two atoms having a bond.
+We get atom features from atom_features1.
+We also get bond features from bond_features1 function and we
-concatenate them to existing dimension of atom.
+concatenate them to an existing dimension of the atom.

 ```python
             for atom in mol.GetAtoms():